 Travel has taught me many life lessons and one of the most important of all is to embrace the unknown by being willing to step outside of your comfort zone.
-I’m excited to try new foods, visit new places and experience new cultures.
+I’m excited to try new foods, visit new places and experience cultures.
 However, my fear of heights is real and something I’ve been dealing with my entire life.

 That would have obviously been the easy decision; however, something inside of me decided not to let my fear of heights get in the way of what could be one of the most scenic flights of my life.
 I mean, we would be flying over ancient volcanoes and seeing the Pyrenees off in the distance; that’s not a view you get to see every day!

 Those waving goodbye at us became tiny dots; we were rising fast.
 Without articulating it out loud I was panicking inside.
 I instantly imagined all of the worst case scenarios possible; however, it wasn’t long before I started to relax.
 It helped that a few others were nervous and that I wasn’t the only person slightly terrified to be up that high in the sky.

 I’d be lying if I said I was relaxed in say the same way I would be lounging on a couch back home, but I did start to feel more comfortable.
 It wasn’t long before I took out my camera and really started to enjoy my surroundings.

 By around the halfway point of our journey (most rides are 1.5 hours long) I relaxed even more.
-It was around this point in time that the pilot brought out cake and cava.
+It was around this point in time when I felt impatient that the pilot brought out cake and cava.
 Watching the sunrise while drinking cava and eating cake was the moment I realized it was all worth it.
 I felt more at ease and I realized I had conquered my fear of hot air ballooning.

 Moreover, although I was glad to be back on solid ground I was already thinking that I could do another ride in the future.
 Had I decided to let fear get in the way I would not have experienced all of those magic moments in the sky nor would I have felt good about myself for skipping out.